Appointments

 From time to time student doctors, nurses and trainee professional staff, join the team as part of their training.

-If you would rather see your doctor alone please inform reception.
-We will not be offended.
+However, if you would rather see your doctor alone please inform reception.